If you are planning to do some work on your home, a building permit or planning review may be required.

 Can I add a second or mother in Law unit in the back of my house.

-If you are looking into doing this, it is recommended that you visit the Planning front counter for more information.
-You can also click here to understand what the basic requirements will be.
-A development permit is required.
+If you are looking into doing this, it is recommended that you visit the Planning front counter for additional information.
+Below is a handout summarizing the requirements for Second Dwelling Units, Backyard Cottages and Accessory Living Quarters.
+A Zone Clearance is required.